 - Paragraph 2: You should use REAL examples to further explain your point.

-- Paragraph 3: Briefly summarize the purpose for the letter and sugest how you want to proceed.
+- Paragraph 3: Briefly summarize the purpose of the letter and suggest how you want to proceed.

-- For the fact that you are trying to fit everything into three paragraphs doesn’t mean you should make the paragraphs very large.
+- The fact that you are trying to fit everything into three paragraphs doesn’t mean you should make the paragraphs very large.

 - At this point, you make the salutation; Salutations that are recommended are “Yours sincerely,” “Sincerely,” and “Best,”.